scarletyoung/scarletyoung.github.io/source/_posts/Effective C++.md

 The solution is that give the base class a virtual destructor.
 Any class with virtual functions should almost certainly have a virtual destructor, Because if a class does not contain virtual functions, it is not meant to be used as a base class.

-When a class is not intended to be a base class, making the destructor virtual is ususally a bad idea.
+When a class is not intended to be a base class, making the destructor virtual is usually a bad idea.
 Assume we have a class below
 ```C++
 class Point {
   public: